How to Set Responsibilities for Your Tenants

 On the other hand, any improvement made inside the house should be made the responsibility of the tenant.
 This will help in identifying responsibility when any thing gets damaged.
 If it’s under your responsibility, you must pay while if it’s the tenant’s responsibility then the tenant would be liable to pay the price.

-These are a few of ways that landlords can help set responsibilities with tenants right from the start that gets the relationship off to a good begining and avoids confusion.
+These are a few of ways that landlords can help set responsibilities with tenants right from the start that gets the relationship off to a good beginning and avoids confusion.